ArtemioUrbina/240pTestSuite/README.md

     - In such case split menus as Genesis version does (maybe do this anyway to remove clutter)

 Video tests:
-- Add horizontal bars and checker board to Drop Shadow test
-- Add horizontal bars and checker board to Striped Sprite test
 - Fix water palette animations
 - Finish Grid Scroll test
-- Set proper sprite limits for backlit test in different resolutions and modes
 - Add new sugggested option of sprite movement by Pinobatch

 Audio tests_
    - remove LUA dependency (?)